opendp/PSI/README.md

     - Naming format for branch: `(issue number)-some-text`
     - example: `18-external-files`
 3. Make your updates on the new branch, `18-external-files`
-4. After* your changes are made, update your branch (e.g. `18-external-files`) with any updates from master.
+4. After* your changes are made, update your branch (e.g. `18-external-files`) with any new updates on master.
 Example:
     ```
     git checkout master            # switch to the master branch
     git pull                       # retrieve updates